duplaja/codeable-reviews-and-expert-profile/README.md

 * schema_desc="Your description here" (default is: Custom WordPress work through Codeable.io)
 * start_time (unix timestamp, will only show reviews published after this time)
 * end_time (unix timestamp, will only show reviews published before this time)
+* loading (set value to lazy to lazy load natively for Chrome)

 ### Optional atts: expert_image
 * circle=yes , default is yes shows image as a circle
 * class=your-class , add a custom extra class to the image tag for easier styling
+* loading (set value to lazy to lazy load natively for Chrome)

 ### Optional atts: expert_hire
 * message="Your Message", defaults to "Hire Me"